José Bello Amigo

-José Fernando Bello Amigo Serans (born 5 November 1978) is a Spanish-born Australian retired footballer who played as a goalkeeper.
+José Fernando Bello Amigo Serans (born 5 November 1978) is a Spanish-Australian retired footballer who played as a goalkeeper.

 Football career

 Born in Santa Uxía de Ribeira, Galicia, Bello Amigo began his career in Australia at St. George Saints Football Club, and was transferred in 1998 to the APIA Leichhardt Tigers FC.
 Two years later, he moved to Canterbury-Marrickville.

 From 2001 to 2008, Bello Amigo played in Spain, mainly in its second division, with Racing de Ferrol (four seasons, promoting in 2004 from the third level) and Polideportivo Ejido (three).
 After the Andalusians dropped down a tier at the end of the 2007–08 campaign, he joined neighbours Jerez Industrial CF and competed in division four.

 After contributing to Jerez's promotion, Bello Amigo was released.
 A few months after he returned to his country of adoption, signing with the Marconi Stallions FC.

 Bello Amigo returned to the Leichhardt Tigers, for the 2011 NSW Premier League season.